-The information on this page is intended to make clear the license types available for purchasing products on J. Oliver Designs and how you are legally allowed to use them.
-Please read the following information carefully.
-If you have any questions, get in touch and I’ll do my best to help.
+The information on this page is intended to make clear the License Agreement for purchasing products on J. Oliver Designs.
+It covers things like how you are legally allowed to use our products and which license is right for you.

 You will need a Personal License if you plan to create not-for profit designs for your own personal use.
 This means that whatever you create, you do not sell it or use it in any kind of marketing or advertising that promotes a paid product or service.
 For example, if you make greeting cards that you give freely to your friends and family and you want to use one of my resources you can use a Personal License.
 The same applies if you create prints that you hang on your walls at home, or if you design a mobile device case that you plan to use for yourself or give to a friend as a gift.